-With our description of the general three-point vertices, our detailed numerical analysis focuses specifically on the cases where the DM particle's spin is 1/2 or 1.
-We discuss implications for higher-spin cases qualitatively.
-We incorporate the relic abundance value determined by the Planck collaboration~\cite{Planck:2018vyg}, the up-to-date result from the DM direct detection experiment XENONnT with approximately 1.1 ton-year exposure~\cite{XENON:2023cxc}, and the LHC experiments with the integrated luminosity of 139 fb$^{-1}$~\cite{Shiltsev:2019rfl, ATLAS:2021kxv, CMS:2021far}, as well as the so-called naive perturbativity bound (NPB) making our EFT approach valid.\footnote{Conceptually, there could also be unitarity bounds on the couplings for each annihilation mode, but these are quantitatively much weaker than the naive perturbativity limits.} In addition, we estimate the projected sensitivities of the high luminosity LHC (HL-LHC) experiment with the full run of 3 ab$^{-1}$ integrated luminosity~\cite{Assmann:2023dwx} and those of the future XENONnT with the 30 ton-year exposure.
+Having outlined the general three-point vertices, our in-depth numerical analysis is specifically targeted towards four scenarios where the DM particle spin is set to be 1/2, 1, 3/2, and 2, while qualitatively exploring the implications for the scenarios with its spin larger than 2.
+We incorporate the relic abundance value determined by the Planck collaboration~\cite{Planck:2018vyg}, the up-to-date result from the DM direct detection experiment XENONnT with approximately 1.1 ton-year exposure~\cite{XENON:2023cxc}, and the LHC experiments with the integrated luminosity of 139 fb$^{-1}$~\cite{Shiltsev:2019rfl, ATLAS:2021kxv,CMS:2021far}, as well as the so-called naive perturbativity bound (NPB) making our EFT approach valid.\footnote{Conceptually, there could also be unitarity bounds on the couplings for each annihilation mode, but these are quantitatively much weaker than the naive perturbativity limits.} In addition, we estimate the projected sensitivities of the high luminosity LHC (HL-LHC) experiment with the full run of 3 ab$^{-1}$ integrated luminosity~\cite{Assmann:2023dwx} and those of the future XENONnT with the 20 ton-year exposure.